ZINZINBIN/Disruption-Prediciton-based-on-Multimodal-Deep-Learning/README.md

 ## Detail
 ### model to use
-- Video Encoder
+- Video encoder
-1. SITS-BERT : not used
-2. R2Plus1D
+1. R2Plus1D
-3. Slowfast
+2. Slowfast
-4. UTAE : not used
-5. R3D
-6. ViViT

-- Tabular Encoder
+3. ViViT : selected due to its efficiency

+- 0D data encoder
 1. Transformer
 2. Self-Attention
 3. Conv1D-LSTM
-4. Tabnet

 ### technique or algorithm to use
 1. Solving imbalanced classificatio issue